 Nail Driver Soft Shell Pants (these are excellent for cold nights and warm days) You will NOT need long johns with these.

 First Ascent Downlight Jacket for camp.
 (I sleep in this and adds an extra R Value to my sleeping Bag.
-It’s also extremely packable)
+It’s also extremely packable) (look for a good deal on Ebay for this item)

 Smart Wool Winter Socks